Skip to content

 Philosophical Arguments

 The major philosophical arguments for God - the Kalam Cosmological Argument, the Fine-Tuning Argument, the Ontological Argument, and the Moral Argument - are all contested.
-None is considered conclusive even by many theist philosophers.
-Each has well-known objections that have not been decisively refuted.
-Philosophical arguments can establish logical possibility but rarely establish empirical reality.
-The existence of ongoing philosophical debate itself suggests the evidence is insufficient - if any argument were truly conclusive, the debate would be settled.
+None is considered final even by many theist philosophers.
+Each has well-known objections that have not been answered.
+Philosophical arguments can show something is logically possible but rarely show it is real.
+The fact that the debate continues suggests the evidence is not enough - if any argument were truly final, the debate would be over.

 Personal Experience

-Religious experiences - feelings of divine presence, answered prayers, mystical encounters - are subjectively powerful but evidentially weak.
-They are unfalsifiable, unreproducible, and as the Argument from Inconsistent Revelations demonstrates, they lead believers of contradictory faiths to equally strong convictions.
-Neuroscience research has identified brain states associated with religious experiences that can be induced through meditation, drugs, electrical stimulation, and temporal lobe epilepsy - suggesting natural rather than supernatural causes.
+Religious experiences - feelings of divine presence, answered prayers, mystical encounters - feel powerful to the person but are weak as evidence.
+They cannot be tested, cannot be repeated, and as the Argument from Inconsistent Revelations shows, they lead believers of contradictory faiths to equally strong convictions.
+Neuroscience research has identified brain states linked to religious experiences that can be triggered through meditation, drugs, electrical stimulation, and temporal lobe epilepsy - suggesting natural rather than supernatural causes.

 Scripture

 Ancient religious texts are offered as evidence of divine communication.
 But these texts were written by humans, contain factual errors, reflect the cultural assumptions of their time, and contradict each other.
-The historical-critical method of biblical scholarship has revealed extensive editing, interpolation, and legendary development in scriptural traditions.
-A text’s claim to divine authorship does not constitute evidence of divine authorship.
+The historical-critical method of biblical scholarship has revealed extensive editing, insertions, and legendary growth in scriptural traditions.
+A text claiming to be from God is not evidence it is from God.

 Miracles

-Reported miracles face Hume’s classic objection: which is more likely, that a natural law was violated, or that the testimony is mistaken?
-The historical record of miracle claims consists primarily of ancient testimony, uncontrolled observations, and reports from communities with strong motivations to believe.
+Reported miracles face Hume’s classic objection: which is more likely, that a natural law was broken, or that the testimony is mistaken?
+The historical record of miracle claims is mostly ancient testimony, uncontrolled observations, and reports from communities with strong motivations to believe.
 No miracle has been confirmed under controlled scientific conditions.

 Clifford vs. James - The Classic Debate

 The Burden of Proof Argument sparked one of philosophy’s most important debates.
-William James responded to Clifford with “The Will to Believe” (1896), arguing that in cases of “genuine options” - live, forced, and momentous choices where the evidence is insufficient to decide - we are entitled to let our passional nature choose.
+William James responded to Clifford with “The Will to Believe” (1896), arguing that in cases of “genuine options” - live, forced, and momentous choices where the evidence cannot decide - we are allowed to let our emotions choose.

-James argued that the God question is such a case.
-Suspending belief is not a neutral position; it carries its own risks.
+James argued the God question is such a case.
+Holding back belief is not a neutral position; it carries its own risks.
 If God exists and values faith, the cautious agnostic loses the benefits of relationship with God just as surely as the confident atheist.
-Demanding certainty before believing may itself be an epistemically costly policy.
+Demanding certainty before believing may itself be a costly policy.

-This response has real force, but it applies only to the pragmatic justification for belief, not to the question of what is actually true.
-Even James did not claim that wishing something were true constitutes evidence for its truth.
+This response has real force, but it only justifies belief on practical grounds, not on the question of what is actually true.
+Even James did not claim that wishing something were true is evidence for it.
 The Will to Believe argues that belief without evidence is permissible in certain circumstances - not that the evidence actually exists.

 Reformed Epistemology

-The most sophisticated philosophical challenge comes from Reformed Epistemology, developed primarily by Alvin Plantinga.
+The strongest philosophical challenge comes from Reformed Epistemology, developed mainly by Alvin Plantinga.
 Plantinga argues that belief in God can be “properly basic” - justified without being inferred from evidence, just as belief in the external world, other minds, or the reliability of memory is properly basic.

-We do not demand evidence for our belief that the physical world exists.
+We do not demand evidence that the physical world exists.
 We do not infer from evidence that other people have minds.
 These beliefs are foundational - they are starting points for inquiry, not conclusions from it.
-Plantinga argues belief in God can function similarly: a basic cognitive response to the world, not a hypothesis requiring proof.
+Plantinga argues belief in God can work the same way: a basic mental response to the world, not a hypothesis needing proof.

 This is a serious objection.
-However, critics note a crucial difference: beliefs about the external world and other minds are universally held, cross-culturally stable, and practically indispensable.
-Belief in God varies wildly across cultures (as the Inconsistent Revelations argument shows), can be abandoned without practical dysfunction, and many competent rational agents simply do not hold it.
+But critics note a crucial difference: beliefs about the external world and other minds are universal, stable across cultures, and practically necessary.
+Belief in God varies wildly across cultures (as the Inconsistent Revelations argument shows), can be dropped without practical problems, and many smart, rational people simply do not hold it.
 The case for God’s “proper basicality” is far weaker than for perception or memory.

 The Shifting Burden Problem

-Some theists argue that atheism is itself a positive claim (“God does not exist”) and therefore bears its own burden of proof.
-This is a fair point about strong atheism, which does make a positive existential claim.
-But most burden-of-proof arguments support weak atheism or agnosticism - the position that the evidence is insufficient to justify belief.
-This position makes no positive claim and bears no burden.
+Some theists argue that atheism is itself a positive claim (“God does not exist”) and therefore carries its own burden of proof.
+This is a fair point about strong atheism, which does make a positive claim.
+But most burden-of-proof arguments support weak atheism or agnosticism - the position that the evidence is not enough to justify belief.
+This position makes no positive claim and carries no burden.

 The distinction matters.
 “I do not believe a god exists” (lack of belief) is not the same as “I believe no god exists” (positive disbelief).
-The first is the rational default in the absence of evidence; the second is an affirmative claim requiring its own justification.
+The first is the rational default when there is no evidence; the second is a positive claim that needs its own justification.

 Practical and Historical Context

 Historically, the burden of proof has worked against theism.
-God was once invoked to explain lightning, disease, crop failures, and planetary motion.
-Every time science investigated these claims, naturalistic explanations replaced the theological ones.
+God was once used to explain lightning, disease, crop failures, and planetary motion.
+Every time science investigated these claims, natural explanations replaced the theological ones.
 This track record gives rational grounds for skepticism when God is invoked to explain remaining gaps in our knowledge.

-The principle of proportioning belief to evidence has been extraordinarily successful in every field where it has been applied.
+The principle of matching belief to evidence has been hugely successful in every field where it has been applied.
 Science, medicine, law, and engineering all advance by demanding evidence for claims.
 Religion asks to be exempt from this standard - and the Burden of Proof Argument asks why it deserves such an exemption.

 Connection to Other Arguments

-The Burden of Proof Argument works in tandem with Occam’s Razor: if naturalistic explanations suffice, adding God is an unnecessary hypothesis that fails to meet its evidential burden.
-It also reinforces the Problem of Divine Hiddenness: if God wants to be believed in, the evidential burden should be easy to meet - yet it is not.
+The Burden of Proof Argument works alongside Occam’s Razor: if natural explanations are enough, adding God is an unnecessary hypothesis that fails to meet its evidential burden.
+It also strengthens the Problem of Divine Hiddenness: if God wants to be believed in, the evidential burden should be easy to meet - yet it is not.

 Our Scoring

-The soundness score of 55 is moderately high because evidentialism is a widely accepted epistemological principle, and the observation that public evidence for God is insufficient is difficult to contest.
-The score is not higher because serious philosophical objections exist - particularly Reformed Epistemology’s challenge to whether evidentialism applies universally, and the question of whether the evidentialist standard is itself justified by evidence or is a presupposition.
+The soundness score of 55 is moderately high because evidentialism (matching belief to evidence) is a widely accepted principle, and the observation that public evidence for God is not enough is hard to dispute.
+The score is not higher because serious philosophical objections exist - especially Reformed Epistemology’s challenge to whether evidentialism applies everywhere, and the question of whether the evidentialist standard is itself justified by evidence or is just an assumption.

-The Personal God score of 25 is the lowest of the three god categories.
-A personal, intervening God who performs miracles, answers prayers, and desires relationship with humanity should produce the most detectable evidence.
-An omnipotent being who wants to be known could trivially satisfy any evidential standard.
-The absence of compelling public evidence is therefore most damaging to this concept.
+The Personal God score of 25 is the lowest of the three.
+A personal, intervening God who performs miracles, answers prayers, and wants a relationship with humanity should leave the most detectable evidence.
+An all-powerful being who wants to be known could easily meet any evidential standard.
+The absence of strong public evidence is therefore most damaging to this concept.
 If a personal God exists, the burden of proof should be the easiest to meet - yet the evidence offered (contested philosophy, ancient texts, subjective experience) falls well short of what the claim demands.

-The Higher Power score of 35 is the highest because the evidential expectations decrease further for an impersonal force or consciousness.
-An abstract higher power - something more like a fundamental feature of reality than a person - might leave no evidence that our current scientific methods could detect.
-The burden of proof remains, but the failure to meet it is less surprising and therefore less damaging.
-Still, the core principle holds: without evidence, the rational default is nonbelief regardless of how the divine is defined.
+The Higher Power score of 35 is the highest because the evidence we would expect drops further for an impersonal force or consciousness.
+An abstract higher power - something more like a basic feature of reality than a person - might leave no evidence our current scientific methods could detect.
+The burden of proof remains, but failing to meet it is less surprising and therefore less damaging.
+Still, the core principle holds: without evidence, the rational default is nonbelief no matter how the divine is defined.